iamkiko/kotlin-orderbook/README.md

 The tests are categorized into unit tests except the MatchingEngine which is an integration test.

-## Performance Testing/Simulation Script
+## Performance Simulation Script

-A script to simulate orders en-masse exists in [PerformanceTest.kt](src/main/kotlin/com/example/orderbook/util/PerformanceTest.kt)
+A script to simulate orders en-masse exists in [PerformanceSimulation.kt](src/main/kotlin/com/example/orderbook/util/PerformanceTest.kt)

 **NB:** This will create orders in your orderbook and you will need to re-start the service to clear it.